 - The following support structures are in place: - 1 x 10 minute care period before recess on four days with extended Care on Wednesday (30 minutes).
 Students meet with their Care Teacher to check Daymap notices and messages, monitor attendance and check task completion. - 1 x 60 minute Personal Development lesson each week.
-Students participate in activities relating to Positive Education, Career Education, Pathway Planning and preparation for subject selection.
-In addition, Year 7 and 8 students participate in the Student Transition and Resilience Training (START) program.
+Students participate in activities relating to Positive Education, Career Education,

+Pathway Planning and preparation for subject selection.
 The activities are intended to support students' reflection and personal development throughout their transition to secondary school.